 The Legislature has passed important bills, such as HB 18 and SB 11 in 2019, that call on school districts to not only identify students in crisis and refer their families to mental health services, but also take steps to support the mental wellness of all students using prevention and intervention practices that are built into the school setting.
-Schoolwide practices promote the mental wellness of all students, shield students from risks of developing a mental disorder, and help students with mental health concerns be more successful in school.
+A School Mental Health Allotment would support districts not only to meet these requirements, but to provide students with less intensive school-based interventions that can (1) prevent a youth from ever going into a mental health crisis and (2) help support students with mental health concerns to be successful in their classrooms.
 Examples of school mental health strategies include: